timber-dev-society/tiimber/GET_STARTED.md

 }
 ```

-Then we gonna upgrade our previous views
+Then we gonna upgrade our previous views and actions

 > in Blog/Actions/Articles/SaveAction.php